Reginald Dyer: Reaction in Britain and British India

-Gandhi referenced Dyer and the massacre in his 1927 letter on moral justifications of violence, especially in the context of religion:
+Indian independence leader Mahatma Gandhi had condemned the massacre, and launched the non-cooperation movement.
+Gandhi later forgave Dyer for the massacre.
+In 1938, Gandhi wrote:

 "General Dyer himself surely believed that English men and women were in danger of losing their lives if he did not take the measures he did.
 We, who know better, call it an act of cruelty and vengeance.
 But from General Dyer’s own standpoint, he is justified.
 Many Hindus sincerely believe that it is a proper thing to kill a man who wants to kill a cow and he will quote scripture for his defence and many other Hindus will be found to justify his action.
 But strangers who do not accept the sacredness of the cow will hold it to be preposterous to kill a human being for the sake of slaying an animal (sic)."

 During the Dyer debates in the Parliament of the United Kingdom, there was both praise and condemnation of Dyer.
 In 1920, the British Labour Party Conference at Scarborough unanimously passed a resolution denouncing the Amritsar massacre as a "cruel and barbarous action" of British officers in Punjab, and called for their trial, the recall of Michael O'Dwyer and the Viceroy, Lord Chelmsford, and the repealing of repressive legislation.